Gwiin Jo (Injo): Early life

 She was initially arranged to become the maid of a lord's daughter, but instead became a palace woman.
-She used to serve Queen Inryeol's brother-in-law, and the Queen was the one who arranged for her to enter the palace.
+She used to serve Queen Inyeol's brother-in-law, and the Queen was the one who arranged for her to enter the palace.

 Royal favorite

-She caught King Injo's eye, and became his favourite consort overnight; her rank also changed rapidly, from the lowest sugwon to sowon, soyong, soui, and was finally declared as a royal consort of the first junior rank, gwiin.
+She caught King Injo's eye, and became his favourite consort overnight; her rank also changed rapidly, from the lowest sugwon to sowon, soyong, soui, and was finally declared a royal consort of the first junior rank, gwiin.